thomasgalliker/Plugin.FirebasePushNotifications/Docs/FAQ.md

 ### How can I debug notification issues?
 - Verify your Firebase configuration and ensure that the correct services files are being used.
 - Check log output for any errors related to Plugin.FirebasePushNotifications.

+### Long path issue on Windows 11
+Issues with the Xamarin.Firebase.iOS.Core package can cause installation failures on Windows due to excessively long file paths, as mentioned in issue [17828](https://github.com/dotnet/maui/issues/17828) of the dotnet/maui repository.
+To fix this, you need to enable long paths in the registry settings and relocate your local NuGet cache.
+Additionally, keeping your project path as short as possible is recommended.

+The root cause of the long path issue lies in the XCFramework format, which tends to generate long file names.
+Unfortunately, Visual Studio on Windows has inherent limitations when handling long file names, and there's nothing this plugin can do to resolve that.
+Any concerns should be directed to the [Visual Studio team](https://developercommunity.visualstudio.com/t/Allow-building-running-and-debugging-a/351628), though this might not yield immediate results.

+It's worth noting that macOS systems do not experience this issue, as they can manage long file names without trouble.
+While the plugin can still be built in Visual Studio on Windows by running dotnet restore outside the IDE, the archiving process will most likely need to be performed on a Mac.

+- **Update registry to support long paths:** Run the following PowerShell script with elevated privileges.
+    ```
+    New-ItemProperty `
+        -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" `
+        -Name "LongPathsEnabled" `
+        -Value 1 `
+        -PropertyType DWORD `
+        -Force
+    ```

+- **Use shorts paths for source code:**
+Move the source code of this repository to a short path location on your local disk, e.g. `C:\src`

+- **Change the output directory for your project**: You can use a short path like `C:\bld` as output directory.

+- **Use short paths for Nuget cache:**
+Create a folder named `C:\n`.
+Add an environment variable `NUGET_PACKAGES = C:\n`

+- **Install package via CLI:**
+Close Visual Studio.
+Start a new command line and navigate to the project folder root path.
+Run the command: `dotnet add package Plugin.FirebasePushNotifications`

+- **Use Jetbrains Rider on macOS:** This may not be an option in all cases, and I'm well aware that this may cause further implications, but it's worth mentioning.
+Download here: [Jetbrains Rider](https://jetbrains.com/rider/).